michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 The following content is divided into five sections to elaborate the project's procedures and methodologies.

-**Please notice that this project is for demonstration only and is not intended to serve any investment advice.** <br />
+**Please notice that this project is for demonstration only and does not provide any investment recommendation.** <br />
 All data and code are available at the [repository](https://github.com/michaelli99/1.S-P500-Index-Return-Prediction) for validation. <br />

 ## 1. Data Sourcing
-In this project, all data was sourced from publicly available databases (FRED, Yahoo Finance, Multpl.com, and University of Michigan Surveys of Consumers).
-All raw data falls into the period of July 1990 to February 2024.
+In this project, all data was sourced from publicly available databases and fell into the period of January 1990 to June 2024.

 ### 1.1.
 Response/Target Variable:
-Our target variable is **the direction of S&P 500 Index's next intramonth return**.
-We applied three regression models to predict the index's next intra-month log return respectively, and we used the sign of the models' predicted return as our final prediction.
+Our target variable is **the direction/sign of S&P 500 Index next intramonth return**.
+In the following content, we selected six facotr and applied three regression models to predict the index's next intra-month log return.
+Then we used the sign of the models' predicted return as our final prediction.
 The intra-month log return of month i is calculated by the formula: $$y_i = log(\frac{P_{close, i}}{P_{open, i}})$$
-We chose to use log return because of its potential of being normally distributed, and we used intra-month return for the trading strategy backtest purpose.
+We chose to use log return because of its potential of being normally distributed, and we used intra-month return to avoid look-ahead bias.
 We chose to use regression models instead of classification models because we believe regression models can extract more information from the target variable.
-For example, in a classification problem, both a -15% return and a -1% will be classified as negative returns and have the same penalty for being wrong, but regression models will distinguish between the two returns and penalize based on the deviations between the predicted and actual returns.
+For example, both a -15% and a -1% return would be classified as negative returns and have the same penalty for being wrong in a classification problem, but regression models will distinguish between the two returns and penalize based on the deviations from the actual return.

 ### 1.2.
 Predictors/Independent Variables:
-To predict the target variable, we started from a pool of candidate regressors which was derived from raw data using basic mathematical transformations.
-The raw data can be classified into three categories: **economic, fundamental, and technical data**.
-Below is a short description for each of the categories.
+To predict the target variable, we started from a pool of candidate factors which were derived from raw data using basic mathematical transformations.
+The raw data came from three categories: **economic data, fundamental data, and price data**.
-- Economic data includes macroeconomic indicators such as CPI components, employment statistics, and interest rates.
-Most of them are related to monetary or fiscal policy and are sourced from [FRED](https://fred.stlouisfed.org/).
+- Economic data include CPI components, employment statistics, interest rates, and consumer expectations.
+They were sourced from [FRED](https://fred.stlouisfed.org/) and [University of Michigan Surveys of Consumers](http://www.sca.isr.umich.edu/).
-- Fundamental data consists of valuation data for S&P 500 Index such as earnings, PE, and dividend yield and is sourced from https://www.multpl.com/.
+- Fundamental data include S&P 500 PE ratio and dividend yield and is sourced from https://www.multpl.com/.
-- Technical data was derived from S&P 500 Index and VIX's historical prices and trading volume.
+- Price data include S&P 500 Index and VIX's historical price and trading volume and were derived from Yahoo Finance.

 After sourcing the data, we converted all factor data into monthly basis.
-Then we shifted historical data to the actual data release month to prevent data leakage.
-Finally, all response and predictors' monthly data are available from July 1990 to January 2024 with a total of 403 months.
+Then we shifted historical data to the actual data release month to prevent look-ahead bias.
+Finally, all response and predictors' monthly data are from July 1990 to June 2024 with a total of 407 months.

 ## 2. Train-test Split
-After sourcing the data, we divided the dataset into training and testing set with the classic 80-20 split. **The training set spans from 1990-07-31 to 2017-04-30 with a total of 322 data points, while the testing set spans from 2017-05-31 to 2024-01-31 with a total of 81 data points.**
+After sourcing the data, we divided the dataset into training and testing set using a classic 80-20 split. **The training set spans from 1990-07-31 to 2017-07-31 with a total of 325 data points, while the testing set spans from 2017-08-31 to 2024-05-31 with a total of 82 data points.**

 ### 2.1.1 Training Set
 The training set is used to select factors and derive the best hyperparameters for each prediction model.
-Additionally, since there were regularization/penalization components in Ridge regression and support vector regression models, regressors had to be standardizedto achieve equal importance in the prediction.
+Additionally, since there were regularization/penalization components in Ridge regression and support vector regression models, regressors had to be standardized to achieve equal importance in the prediction.
 Hence, the training set was also used to derive the standardization scalar.
 Below is a summary of hyperparameters that were derived from the training set:
 - **Ridge Regression:**
     - Alpha: Constant that is used to multiply the L2 term and control regularization strength.